 Mention Deliverance to someone who was a young adult in the 1970s.
 They’ll likely mimic the tune of “Dueling Banjos,” though they never saw the film.

-When a character has to make a big choice–one they can’t go back on–it makes a good story.
-Marlow must tell the fiance either the horrible truth or something that will save the memory of her love.
+When a character has a big choice–one they can’t go back on–it makes a good story.
+Marlow must either tell the fiance the horrible truth, or invent something that will save the memory of her love.

 The moment of decision felt to Marlow like his destruction.
 “It seemed to me that the house would collapse before I could escape, that the heavens would fall upon my head.”

 Then, to the young woman, he replies,